Search

 No refund will be made for the workshop.
 If there are people on a wait list, you would be given their names and numbers and you make arrangements with them to take your place and exchange workshop fees between you.

-Register for workshops by emailing victoriaquiltersguild.org .
+Register for workshops by emailing workshops@victoriaquiltersguild.org .

 Payments for workshops can be done through an E-transfer to: victoriaquilt.treasury@yahoo.com